 Peony

-The peony is an important flower in both history and mythology, holding many flower meanings.
-The showy blossom has been cultivated for more than 1,600 years, which spans different Chinese dynasties.
+TThe peony is an important flower in both history and mythology, with many meanings.
+The showy blossom has been cultivated for more than 1,600 years, spanning different Chinese dynasties.
 Dubbed the “king of flowers,” it symbolizes nobility, honor, and wealth.
 Meanwhile, Greek mythology ties the peony to either compassion or bashfulness.

 Ranunculus